Scotland Just Approved To Make Pads & Tampons Free For Everyone Just Approved To Make Pads & Tampons Free For Everyone

 Monica Lennon, one of the bill's proposers, explained that the new legislation will be a "milestone moment for normalizing menstruation in Scotland and sending out that real signal to people in this country about how seriously parliament takes gender equality," said Reuters.

-Notably, Scottish parliament passed the legislation with 112 votes in favor, none against, and one abstention.
+Notably, Scottish parliament passed the legislation with 112 votes in favour, none against, and one abstention.
 Now, lawmakers in the country will be able to propose amendments.
-If the bill becomes law, the government estimates that the cost of providing free period products will total $31.2 million per year.
+If the bill becomes law, the government estimates that the cost of providing free period products will total $31.2 USD million per year.

 "We are changing the culture and it’s really exciting that other countries right around the world are watching very closely to see what we do," Lennon said.